fjoyce/gala-seed-rain/README.md

 # Seed rain shiny app

-This shiny app was initially developed by Kyra Hull and later modified.
+This shiny app was initially developed by Kyra Hull and modified in June 2021.

 https://www.learngala.com/cases/restoring-tropical-forests/10